emma-carballal/word2vec-numpy/README.md

-# word2vec
+# word2vec with numpy
-Implementation of skip-gram word2vec with negative sampling (SGNS).
+Implementation of skip-gram word2vec with negative sampling (SGNS) with numpy.

 ---